-You’d be surprised how many people set up a store before they know what they will sell.
+You’d be surprised how many people set up a store before identifying ecommerce opportunities.
 This is setting yourself up for failure.

 They’re all important, but the most important thing you must get right from the very beginning is exactly what you sell and how you price those products.

-No matter what industry you pick, there are really only two kinds of products and both can sell really well.
+Need ideas for what to sell online?
+No matter what industry you pick, there are really only two kinds of products to sell: commoditized and niche products.

 First, there’s what we call commoditized products.
 These are the products everybody needs.
+Commoditized products are the most popular products sold online.
 Think of anything you buy at Walmart or Amazon that has a big brand behind it — food, golf clubs, clothes, kids toys, etc. Now think of the brands — Heinz, Callaway, Levi, Fisher-Price.

-There are also products we refer to as unique or niche products.
-These are usually one-of-a-kind, handmade products.
+Niche products are goods or services that serve a specific segment of customers.
+In many instances, these are unique and one-of-a-kind, handmade products, making them some of the most popular items bought online.
 Niche products are often made in small batch runs or on demand.
 Think of a unique beaded necklace, hand-made frozen yogurt or leather iPad cases.

 Many brands sell a combination of commoditized products and unique, niche products.
 Take a look at Spearmint Love, for instance.
 This site aggregates baby clothes from across the web (commoditized), as well as offers a few unique products of their own.

 Offering only commoditized items, especially if those items are brand name or already sold on major marketplaces like Amazon or Walmart, will make it extremely difficult to be successful.
 Amazon and Walmart can buy items in large quantities, lowering the price of the product.
 Your startup likely won’t be able to compete.